 United Way Area Agency on Aging offers multiple Tai Chi courses taught by different instructors.
 All Tai Chi courses run for eight weeks and you will attend two classes per week.
 Please review the descriptions, schedules and instructors below to see which eight-week course works best for you.

-This class introduces you to the principles of Tai Chi and lays the foundation for your success and enjoyment of this form of Chinese martial arts, which is not only practiced for defense training but also for its health benefits and meditation.
-You’ll learn the proper technique for warm up exercises and the basic movements.
+This course introduces you to the principles of Tai Chi and lays the foundation for your success and enjoyment of this form of Chinese martial arts, which is not only practiced for defense training but also for its health benefits and meditation.
+You’ll learn the proper technique for warm up exercises and the Basic 6 movements.
 The class is suitable for anyone brand new to Tai Chi as well as those who would like to return to the basics to improve their practice.
-The class will begin in the seated position so have a chair available (a dining chair is ideal), but no other equipment is necessary.
+You will begin in the seated position, so have a chair available (a dining chair is ideal), but no other equipment is necessary.
 Dress comfortably for movement and stretching.

 Meet the Instructors